jwbonner/mBlockRaspberryPi/README.md

 ![DC motor speed example](./img/motor-speed-example.png)

-> ![TIP]
+> [!TIP]
 > The mBlock documentation includes a simple example of creating a custom Arduino extension [here](https://support.makeblock.com/hc/en-us/articles/15235393507223-Example-Arduino-Create-an-LED-Extension-Using-the-Default-Arduino-Template), which explains how to configure a block for LED control with the corresponding C code.

 #### Libraries

 The "Add Source File" tab can be used to add header (`.h`) and implementation (`.cpp`) files which will be included when compiling the program.
+Library files can be freely removed or replaced on this tab to support additional hardware or define more complex functionality.

 For example, the `AFMotor.h` and `AFMotor.cpp` libraries were downloaded from the [GitHub repository](https://github.com/adafruit/Adafruit-Motor-Shield-library) and added to the extension to support the Adafruit DC Motor Shield on the YAK robot.
 The `SmartServo.h` and `SmartServo.cpp` files are a custom library to support additional functionality on servo motors (such as modifying the speed).

-Library files can be freely removed or replaced on this tab to support additional hardware or define more complex functionality.

 #### Other Configuration